Country Profiles

 Context

-At the onset of its term of office in 2022, the conservative-liberal Government clarified that it aims to prioritise women’s and girls’ rights and SRHR through ODA and by being a strong international voice.
+At the onset of its term of office in 2022, the conservative-liberal Government clarified that it aims to prioritise women’s and girls’ rights and sexual and reproductive health and rights (SRHR) through both ODA and by being a strong international voice.
+As such, the Swedish government remains a SheDecides champion.

 Sweeden

 Meanwhile, the then Minister for Foreign Affairs announced the country would no longer call its foreign policy ‘feminist’.
-Sweden’s new policy framework for development cooperation, “Development assistance for a new era—freedom, empowerment and sustainable growth,” was published in 2023 and places SRHR as a focus within three out of seven thematic priority areas.
+Sweden’s new policy framework for development cooperation, “Development assistance for a new era—freedom, empowerment and sustainable growth,” was published in 2023 and places SRHR as a focus in three of the seven thematic priority areas.

-The directions of Swedish Development policy since the shift in governments in 2022 have brought about significant shifts in priorities, with the highest importance given to Ukraine and “neighbourhood countries”, to link development policy with migration policy and to create synergies between development cooperation and Swedish trade.
-The Government has replaced the “1% of GNA to ODA” target with an ODA framework that guarantees a fixed annual ODA budget of 5.3 billion Euros (56 billion SEK) for 2023-2025.
-This budget framework is suggested to decrease in 2026-2028, to about 4.6 billion Euros (53 billion SEK) annually.
-Regarding Swedish kronor (SEK), the ODA budget for 2023 remained roughly at the same level as in 2022, constituting approximately 0.88% of GNI.
-These cuts follow reductions made by the Social democratic Government in 2022, when significant portions of funds were redirected towards initiatives in Ukraine and in-country refugee costs in Sweden.
+The directions of Swedish Development policy since 2022 have brought about significant shifts in priorities, with the highest priority given to Ukraine and “neighbourhood countries”, to link development policy with migration policy, and to create synergies between development cooperation and Swedish trade.
+The Government replaced the “1% of GNI to ODA” target with an ODA framework that fixed an annual ODA budget of 5.3 billion Euros (56 billion SEK) between 2023-2025, and suggested to decrease in 2026-2028, to about 4.6 billion Euros (53 billion SEK) annually.
+Regarding share of total GNI, the ODA budget for 2022 constituted approximately 0.89% of GNI, in 2023 0.93% and 2024 0.79%.

-The ambitions of the conservative-liberal Government around gender and SRHR have, however, not yet been reflected in additional funding.
-Swedish ODA to SRHR has remained constant for over a decade at around 7% of total aid.
-In 2022, the share dropped to 5.1% and continued to decline in 2023, to 4.7%.
-This negative trend break can thus be attributed to both the current and the previous government.
-The letter of appropriation to Sida 2024 contained no new assignment to Sida linked to gender equality or SRHR, apart from a reporting assignment for the Action Plan for Women, Peace and Security.
+The ambitions of the conservative-liberal Government regarding gender and SRHR, however, have not yet been reflected in additional funding.
+Swedish ODA to SRHR has remained constant for over a decade at around 7% of total aid, having dropped to about 5% in the last three years.
+This negative trend can thus be attributed to both the current and the previous government.

 Policies & funding

 In 2022, a new Strategy for sexual and reproductive health and rights (SRHR) in Africa was adopted.
-The strategy will apply from 2022 to 2026 and provide 350 million Euros (3 500 million SEK).
+The strategy applies from 2022 to 2026 and provides 350 million Euros (3.5 billion SEK).
 The Swedish government also launched a comprehensive written SRHR dialogue material and two SRHR online e-learning modules for all Sida and MFA staff.

 Internationally vocal